-To keep your sanity, keep in mind that being particular about food isn’t really about the food at all, it’s about asserting their autonomy.
+To keep your sanity, keep in mind that being fussy eaters isn’t really about the food at all, it’s about asserting their autonomy.
 We’ve put together five ways to make mealtimes more amenable.

 “It’s important to understand that most children who are picky will still eat enough food to grow and develop properly.
 Certainly, if a child is losing weight or feeling tired and lethargic, parents need to consult their GP.
 If any nutritional deficiencies are identified, an Accredited Practising Dietitian can help to correct the situation” Vanessa Schuldt

 One way to make food time more fantastic is to make sure your eating environment is enjoyable and calm.
 Eat with your children and set a good example by eating and enjoying a range of healthy foods yourself.
 Prepare yourself for food-armageddon; there’ll be food from your walls to your floors and everywhere in between.
 The best thing you can do is smile it off so you don’t get bogged down in clean and tidy.
 Try and keep your meal times to under 20 minutes, that way, they won’t drag on and become a chore.
 If the food doesn’t get gobbled in this time, remove it and only offer it again at the next meal time.